Redefining data centers at the edge

 Internet of Things (IoT) devices continue to proliferate, with Gartner estimating 20.4 billion IoT devices in use by 2020.3 That figure doesn’t include smartphones, tablets or computers.
 With that many devices, organizations face the challenge of collecting and storing large volumes of data, as well as the need to process and analyze it.

-Infrastructure for the Connected World
+Infrastructure for the connected world

 Today’s data center needs to keep up with the pace of cloud-based business and big data.
 At present, roughly 10 percent of enterprise-generated data is created and processed outside of a traditional data center or cloud.
 Moving compute resources closer to the point of data generation allows for more efficient data processing because processing power is moved closer to the source.

 Rather than being centralized, this new concept will support a multilayered and distributed data infrastructure.
-In an edge infrastructure, the objective is to reduce latency and unnecessary traffic, and to establish a hub that connects peers and thins out computational loads.
+In an edge infrastructure, the objective is to reduce latency and unnecessary traffic, and to establish a hub that connects peers and thins out computational loads and improve business continuity.
 With an edge data center, compute power becomes localized and more widely distributed.
 The edge computing paradigm places applications, data transfer, storage and services at the network edge.
 The result is reduced transmission costs, greater privacy, lower latency and a better user experience.
 By moving closer to the data source, the business gains faster insight and can generate better, more informed business decisions.

-Getting to Know the Edge
+Getting to know the edge

 Edge computing moves information processing and content collection and delivery closer to the sources of that information.
 The goals of edge computing are to reduce latency and unnecessary traffic, as well as establish a hub for interconnection between interested peers.
 This creates data thinning of complex media types or computational loads.